kstephens/swig-101/README.md

 * Many C/C++ header files can be used verbatim.
 * Can target multiple languages with little effort.
 * Generated bindings are statically-generated, reducing runtime costs.
-* Bindings s can be dynamically loaded or statically linked.
+* Bindings can be dynamically loaded or statically linked.
-* Binding code is self-contained.
+* Generated code is self-contained.
 * Hinting for improved integration and representation.
-* Template driven, user's can write generator for multiple purposes.
+* Template-driven: users can create specialized generators.
+* Consistency between target languages.

 # Applications

 * Use dynamic language to test C/C++ code.
-* Reduce adoption costs.
+* Improve library adoption.
 * Integration with other tools.

 # Comprehensive Native Code Support